University of California, Riverside:

 Georgia State University:

-PERS 2002: Scientific Perspectives on Global Problems: Happy 🙂 – The Science of Happiness, Spring 2018
+PERS 2002: Scientific Perspectives on Global Problems: Happy 🙂 – The Science of Happiness (Undergraduate Course), Spring 2018

 This course investigates contemporary approaches to the study of happiness by focusing on research from a wide range of disciplines including psychology, sociology, economics, philosophy and the neurosciences.
 Throughout the course, we answer several questions like: What is happiness?
 Why are some people happier?
 Does money buy happiness?
 Are people living in rich countries happier?
 Can we improve happiness?
 We will particularly focus on the issues around happiness with global and cross-cultural lenses.